martin-ueding/vigilant-crypto-snatch/README.md

 <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 All historical price data and performed transactions will be stored in a SQLite database at `~/.local/share/vigilant-crypto-snatch/db.sqlite`.
+We sometimes change the database format between major releases.
+In that case it is easiest to delete the database and let the script create the new one.
+As there are only so few users, we don't offer proper database migrations.

+## Developing

+Use `git clone https://github.com/martin-ueding/vigilant-crypto-snatch/tree/docker-implementation` to clone the repository to your local machine.

+Make sure that you have [Poetry](https://python-poetry.org/) installed.
+Once you have that, install the project with `poetry install`.

 ## The Name